plfa/plfa.github.io/src/plfa/part2/Properties.lagda.md

       subterm has already supplied the required evidence.

-    - If the term is done, we have evidence that `M` is a value.
-We apply the canonical forms lemma to the evidence that `L` is well typed and a value, which since we are in an application leads to the conclusion that `L` must be a lambda abstraction.
-We also have evidence that `M` is a value, so our original term steps by `β-ƛ`.
+    - If the term is done, we have evidence that `M` is a value, so our original term steps by `β-ƛ`.

 The remaining cases are similar.
 If by induction we have a